The 2023 Typhoon Display Team

 The Pilot

-In 2017, Matt converted to the Typhoon and was posted to XI(F) Squadron at RAF Coningsby.
-This was another busy tour for Brighty, with multiple overseas deployments including Estonia for Operation AZOTIZE as part of the UK’s commitment to Baltic Air Policing, and to RAF Mount Pleasant in the Falkland Islands.
-In 2020, Matt joined 29 Squadron where he works as a Qualified Flying Instructor, playing a role in the conversion of new pilots to the Typhoon and preparing them to operate the aircraft in a swing-role capability.
+Turbo first soloed in Typhoon at the start of 2018 on the Operational Conversion Unit, 29 Sqn, at RAF Coningsby before being posted to Mighty II(AC) Sqn at RAF Lossiemouth.
+A busy front line tour for Turbo included two deployments on Op SHADER over Iraq and Syria, Exercises SAIF SARREA and BURSAMA LIMA in Oman and Malaysia as well as 2 deployments to RAF Mount Pleasant in the Falkland Islands.
+In 2021, Turbo re-joined 29 Squadron, this time as as a Qualified Flying Instructor, playing a role in the conversion of new pilots to the Typhoon and preparing them to operate the aircraft in a swing-role capability.
 In addition to his instructional duties, he also contributes to RAF Coningsby’s primary task of defending UK sovereign airspace on Quick Reaction Alert.
-Other highlights of Brighty’s Typhoon flying career have been to carry Wing Commander Gibson’s Wings Brevet in a commemorative flypast over Lincoln and to participate in the Queen’s Platinum Jubilee flypast, 2022.

 Management Team